BollinsureBusinessGroup Health Insurance

 Small Business Health Care Tax Credit

-Small employers with fewer than 25 FTEs, average wages under $56,000, and who contribute at least 50% of employee premiums may qualify for a federal tax credit of up to 50% of premium costs through CCSB.
+Small employers with fewer than 25 FTEs, average wages within IRS eligibility thresholds, and who contribute at least 50% of employee premiums may qualify for a federal tax credit of up to 50% of eligible premium costs when requirements are met.

 50%